 IRAs allow you to save for retirement with tax-deferred dollars.
 Each year, the IRS sets a limit on the maximum allowable contribution.
 For 2018, the maximum contribution is $5500 with catch-up contributions of $1,000 for those 50 and over.
 A traditional IRA allows you to save with tax-deferred money.
-You pay no taxes until it’s withdrawn.
-You can make withdrawals at age 60 and it requires you make an annual withdrawal beginning at age 70.
+You pay no taxes until it's withdrawn.
+You can make withdrawals at age 60 and it requires you to make an annual withdrawal beginning at age 70.

 The money placed in a Roth IRA is taxed upfront, but grows tax-free.
 Neither your contributions nor the earnings are taxed when withdrawn at retirement.

 Lower Taxable Income with 401(k)s

 Many employers offer 401(k)s which allow employees to save for retirement with tax-deferred dollars.
 Like IRAs, 401(k)s have a maximum allowable contribution.
 A 401(k) has a substantially higher contribution threshold than an IRA does.
 The contributions and earnings are taxed when withdrawn from the 401(k) at retirement.